 Subscription The club is non-profit making.
 Subscriptions cover producing and posting The Chronicle and other administrative costs.
 All Committee members are volunteers and receive no remuneration.

 The club year runs from 1st April to 31st March.
 The annual renewal membership fee is £12 per year for an email copy of the Chronicle and £15 per year for a post and email copy of the Chronicle.
-However the initial fee changes depending on when you join and has a £3 administration charge included.
+However the initial fee for new members has a £3 administration charge included.

 You may pay by cheque, bank transfer or standing order, but we hope you will choose standing order, as this reduces our work load and postage costs.